 - Hourglass shape allows for a more comfortable fit on many shapes and sizes.

-- Categorized as both urine and bowel incontinence products.
+- Categorized as both urine and the best underwear for bowel incontinence.

 - Latex-free and breathable texture makes it suitable for people with sensitive skin.